-The state of West Bengal lies in the eastern region of India sprawling from the Himalayas in the north to the Bay of Bengal in the south.
-Once the epicenter of British colonial activities of India, it has still the traces of the British time reflecting in its architecture and old heritage buildings.
+The state of West Bengal lies in the eastern region of India, sprawling from the Himalayas in the north to the Bay of Bengal in the south.
+Once the epicentre of British colonial activities of India, it has, still, the traces of the British time reflecting in its architecture and old heritage buildings.
 West Bengal tourism has shown growth in the past few years with the mix of ethnic and modern prevailing in the culture and a wide number of tourist attractions.

 The topography of West Bengal is varied in nature.
 The Himalayan Range in the northern part of the state represents the highest point with Assam and Sikkim sharing the borders.
-The Gangetic plains cover a large portion of West Bengal followed by the delta regions of Sunderbans in the south as huge wildlife tourist attraction and the tip of Bengal ending in to the Bay of Bengal.
-West Bengal is surrounded by the neighboring countries of Nepal and Bhutan on the north and Bangladesh on the east.
-This varied topographical nature provides the traveler to explore nature at its best.
+The Gangetic plains cover a large portion of West Bengal followed by the delta regions of Sunderbans in the south as huge wildlife tourist attraction and the tip of Bengal ending into the Bay of Bengal.
+West Bengal is surrounded by the neighboring countries of Nepal and Bhutan in the north and Bangladesh in the east.
+This varied topographical nature provides the traveller opportunities to explore nature at its best.

-Handlooms and textiles of every region in Bengal have its own story.
+Handlooms and textiles of every region in Bengal have their own stories.
 Santiniketan is the first choice of the tourist to explore the art of West Bengal.

 The Bengali cuisine today has become the first choice of the chefs all over the world.
 The variety can be noticed not only in the topography of the place but also in the cuisine of West Bengal.
-From the lip smacking delicacies of the Mughalai cuisine like Biryani and Mughalai Paratha to the traditional dishes of Bengali cuisine like Macher Jhol or Bengali Fish Curry.
+From the lip-smacking delicacies of the Mughlai cuisine, like biryani and Mughlai paratha, to the traditional dishes of Bengali cuisine, like macher jhol or Bengali fish curry.

-West Bengal Tourism offers you a wide scope of wondering into a mixed world of old and new.
-The wildlife adventures at Sunderbans, Bakkhali, Murti, Birbhum, religious bowing at Tarapith, traveling through the scenic beauty of Darjeeling and Mongpong or paying a visit to the heritage at Kolkata, Murshidabad and Santiniketan, West Bengal is a full of excitement.
+West Bengal tourism offers you a wide scope of wandering into a mixed world of old and new.
+The wildlife adventures at Sunderbans, Bakkhali, Murti, Birbhum, religious bowing at Tarapith, travelling through the scenic beauty of Darjeeling and Mongpong or paying a visit to the heritage at Kolkata, Murshidabad and Santiniketan, West Bengal is a full of excitement.

 The climate of West Bengal is tropical in nature in the south and subtropical in nature in the north.
 It has four distinct seasons with hot and humid summers and cold winters.
 The pattern of rainfall is varied throughout the state.